A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic molecules are compounds that contain carbon atoms.
-They are the building blocks of life and are found in everything from food to clothing to medicine.
-Functional groups are specific arrangements of atoms within an organic molecule that give it certain chemical properties.
+Organic molecules are compounds containing carbon atoms.
+They are fundamental to life and are found in everything from food and clothing to medicine.
+Functional groups are specific arrangements of atoms within an organic molecule that impart distinct chemical properties.

 Basic Concepts

-• Alkanes: Contain only carbon and hydrogen atoms, and are nonpolar.
+• Alkanes: Contain only carbon and hydrogen atoms; they are nonpolar and relatively unreactive.

 Equipment and Techniques